LegendApp/presentation-local-first/slides/slides.md

 </div>

 <!--
-I make Legend, a local-first productivity app that combines documents, calendars, and a built in browser.
+First a bit about me - I make Legend, a local-first productivity app that combines documents, calendars, and a built in browser.

 Some users have millions of items that need to be filtered and sorted as you type, so performance and sync are critical.
 -->